Google Ads

 Dominic Sergi

-Today, we’re deep diving into why competitive analysis matters, the best PPC tools you can use to analyse your competitors, how to use Google Ads as effectively as possible for competitive analysis, and more.Settle in, and let’s take off!
+In this guide, we’ll break down why competitive analysis matters, the best PPC tools you can use to analyse your competitors, and how to use Google Ads itself to uncover useful insights you can apply to your own campaigns.

 Why does competitor research matter?

-What competitor insights should I be looking for?
+What competitor insights should you be looking for?

 Which of my competitors are using Google Ads?

-What are the best PPC tools I can use?
+What are the best PPC tools to analyse competitors?

-Here are some of the best Google Ads spy tools that you can use to gain an edge over your competitors.
+Below are some of the most effective tools you can use to gain insight into your competitors’ Google Ads activity.

 SimilarWeb

-SimilarWeb is what will allow you to view your competitor’s monthly traffic, which channels are bringing in the most visitors, and where these visitors are coming from.
+SimilarWeb allows you to estimate a competitor’s monthly website traffic, identify which channels drive the most visits, and see where that traffic is coming from.

 Ahrefs